GhumanNavneet/AML-Service-Labs/visual-studio-code/README5.md

 ![Machine Learning module](./images/05.png)
 15. Select Next.<br/>
 16. Back in the Set Modules step, select **Next**.<br/>
 17. In the Specify Routes step, copy the JSON below into the text box.
 The first route transports messages from the temperature sensor to the machine learning module via the "amlInput" endpoint, which is the endpoint that all Azure Machine Learning modules use.
 The second route transports messages from the machine learning module to IoT Hub.
-In this route, `amlOutput` is the endpoint that all Azure Machine Learning modules use to output data, and `$upstream` denotes IoT Hub.
+In this route, `amlOutput` is the endpoint that all Azure Machine Learning modules use to output data, and `$upstream` denotes IoT Hub.<br/>
 ```
 {
     "routes": {